 This included information about:

-Any customer could later run business analytics on a certain US region for a certain kind of car to figure out specific properties about that market.
+Any customer could later run business analytics on a certain US region, for a certain kind of car, to figure out specific properties about that market.
 Using this information they could improve their marketing effort, detect tendencies, and most importantly improve the accuracy of their appraise (so it’s closer to the real market price).

 Every process was containerized and managed using Kubernetes, all running on AWS's EKS.
 The solution was deployed using multiple AWS services like EKS, ECR, EC2, Elastic Search Service, Redis Service, RDS, S3 among others.

-Finally, we used the S3 dumps to perform an ETL process to load the scraped data into an Elasticsearch search engine.
+Finally, we used the S3 dumps to perform an ETL process to load the obtained data into an Elasticsearch search engine.
 Using the processed data from Elasticsearch, we exposed all the important information through an API that customers could easily query.

+A scalable and cost-effective platform, where the data pipeline and ETL process could handle and process billions of data points.
 The ETL process we created integrated with some of the client's existing data and we were able to process and store more than 10 million data points per day (that’s more than 3.5 billion per year!).